wombleton/gitlaw-nz/acts/A/Animal Products Act 1999.md

     *   (d) being a registered exporter, breaches or fails to carry out any of the duties specified in [section 51][63].

-    (2) A person who commits an offence under subsection (1) is liable on summary conviction---
+    (2) A person who commits an offence under subsection (1) is liable on conviction---

     *   (a) in the case of a breach or failure in relation to any of the duties specified in subsection (3), to---